RamEio/ramy-eid-portfolio/local-work/project_agents/design_system_guardian.md

 ---

-This structure ensures the Design System Guardian maintains perfect design coherence across the portfolio while working seamlessly with the Counselor and other agents to deliver exceptional user experiences.
+This v4.0 structure ensures the Design System Guardian maintains perfect design coherence across the portfolio while working seamlessly with the Counselor and other agents to deliver exceptional user experiences while incorporating advanced design system capabilities and error handling.